 And jobseekers are also enthusiastic about SWAPs.
 One government case study explains how Paul King from Kingston upon Hull found a new role in telesales through a SWAP, a role he wouldn’t have considered previously.
 Paul said: “Prior to the SWAP, I wouldn’t have seen myself in telesales, but it really opened my eyes to the industry and the range of roles within it.
 After gaining that first-hand experience and the opportunity to meet people already working in the sector, I was sold!”

-These widely reported success stories are encouraging, but are largely taken from government issued press releases and government-arranged press opportunities.
-It remains to be seen whether these promising examples will be representative of how the schemes impact local communities and economies around the UK.
+These widely reported success stories are encouraging.
+But, they are largely taken from government issued press releases and government-arranged press opportunities.
+It remains to be seen whether these promising examples will be representative.
+We will continue to monitor how the schemes tackling unemployment impact local communities and economies around the UK.

 Local Enterprise Authorities